 Starting Individual Lessons

-Jane Afia is coordinator for families observing at Lauderdale House.
-After the end of each term she will refer to the register and contact families who have observed the required number of sessions during the previous term.
-When a lesson time does become available, it might not be one that will suit you best.
-It may mean taking your child out of school for a while or re-arranging your schedule.
-Please remember that many teachers teach 40 or more students per week and it is impossible to give everyone a lesson at the most popular times such as just after school.
-We therefore advise you to take the time offered or it may be impossible to arrange lessons for your child.
+Mallory Hamm is the coordinator for families observing at Lauderdale House.
+After the end of each term, she will refer to the register and contact families who have observed the required number of sessions during the previous term.
+Please be aware that although a term of lesson observation is the minimum requirement for observation families often observe much longer because of the high demand for available private lesson slots.
+When a lesson time does become available, it might not be one that will suit you best and it may mean taking your child out of school for a while or re-arranging your schedule.
+Because many teachers teach 40 or more students per week it is impossible to give everyone a lesson at the most popular times such as just after school, therefore we advise you to take the time offered or it may be impossible to arrange lessons for your child.
+Private lessons are offered based on the age and readiness of each child with consideration given to how long you've been observing group classes.

-Teachers are very busy on Wednesday afternoons and do not have enough time to answer all your questions.
-If you go to the Cafe you will meet parents, some of whom have been involved in the Suzuki Method for many years, who will be very willing to answer your questions and tell you about their experiences!
-If you have any questions for our teachers please contact Sara Hayes, the Lauderdale administrator, who will be happy to pass your question on.
+The teachers are very busy on Wednesday afternoons and unfortunately do not have enough time to answer all your questions.
+We encourage you to speak to parents in our group, either at the Lauderdale House Cafe or in classes, some of whom have been involved in the Suzuki Method for many years, who will be very willing to answer your questions and tell you about their experiences!
+If you have any questions for our teachers please contact Charlotte Clemson, the Lauderdale administrator, who will be happy to pass your question on.